 Matching data using analytical (with pseudo-functions) and numerical models.
 Production forecasting and EUR calculation.

 Use of occasional shut-in data in when available.

-Basic models - Topaze NL
+Basic models - Topaze

 Analytical and numerical models with simple geometries and diffusion effects, compatible with the ‘SRV flow assumption’.